paleobiotechnology/EMN001_Paleofuran/02-scripts/README.md

     four Neanderthal dental calculus samples published by Weyrich *et al.* (2017) from ENA, pre-process the sequencing data using the Nextflow pipeline [nf-core/eager](https://nf-co.re/eager) and extract the non-human reads per individual
+  - `PREP_preprocessing_ElMiron_sediments.Snakefile`: download the sequencing data of the six El Miron sediment samples generated for this study from ENA, pre-process the sequencing data using the Nextflow pipeline [nf-core/eager](https://nf-co.re/eager) and extract the non-human reads per individual

 2. `PUBL`: preparing the final figures and tables